skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 https://www.st.com/resource/en/reference_manual/rm0008-stm32f101xx-stm32f102xx-stm32f103xx-stm32f105xx-and-stm32f107xx-advanced-armbased-32bit-mcus-stmicroelectronics.pdf)

 Here is the pinout for the WeActStudio BluePill Plus, it is almost identicle the a standard bluepill, with the following changes:
-- No jumpers, it uses buttons to select boot modes, Reset, and Boot0
+- No jumpers, it uses buttons to select boot modes; Reset, and Boot0
 - USB-C connector
 - User defined KEY button (Momentary NO connected to PA0)
 - Included a proper pull-up resistor for DFU